-At the conclusion of each school year, the faculty vote for the male and female students they believe best exemplified what it means to be an outstanding Geneva student.
+At the conclusion of each school year, the faculty vote for the 8th grade male and female students they believe best exemplified what it means to be an outstanding Geneva student.
 The Logic School recipients are awarded the Eagle Award.
-Rhetoric School honorees receive the Aquila Award.
+The names of these outstanding young men and women are recorded on a perpetual plaque in the LS admin building.